• Skip to content

 Caring for a new baby is a big and important job, and parenting support can help.
 Support is also good for your wellbeing.
 Support can come from your family and friends, health and child care professionals, and community resources.

-If you have extra medical, cultural, social or emotional needs, you might see people like social workers, cultural workers, Aboriginal liaison officers (ALOs) and lactation consultants, as well as midwives and doctors.
+For medical, cultural, social or emotional needs, you might see people like social workers, cultural workers, Aboriginal liaison officers (ALOs) and lactation consultants, as well as doctors and midwives.
 They can organise support and services for you.

 raisingchildren.net.au is full of reliable, practical information about caring for your baby and yourself.
 You could start by checking out our Newborns section.